What are conventional loan limits?

 Still unclear?
 We’re about to dig into all the details you need to know.Click here for today's mortgage rates.

-In 2020, the smallest cap on conforming loans is $510,400.
+In 2024, the baseline loan limit is $766,550.
 So you should be able to borrow at least that — providing your credit and personal financial situation is strong enough to justify such a loan.

 But it’s not just the number of units that can increase these loan limits.
 If you’re buying in a county where home prices are expensive, you may be eligible for a higher limit.